 Getting there by public transport

-If arriving by train you can reach Milton Country Park from either Cambridge Station (plus bus) or Waterbeach Station (plus warm up jog/walk/cycle).
-For Waterbeach, see the directions above.
+If arriving by train you can reach Milton Country Park from either Cambridge Station (plus bus) or Cambridge North Station (plus warm up jog/walk/cycle).
 For Cambridge, take a bus from Cambridge railway station to the city centre, from there take a Citi 2 or 9 bus to Milton, and alight at the stop opposite Tesco (adjacent to the industrial estate by the park entrance).
 Alternatively, take a Park & Ride bus from Cambridge City Centre to Milton Park & Ride (Butt Lane) and walk from there.
 It is generally cheaper to by a Dayrider ticket than a return if you are travelling by bus from the station or city centre.
+For Cambridge North, take the footpath signposted towards Science Park.
+At the end of the path, turn right and then take the right fork onto Cowley Road then follow the directions below.

 Getting there on footfrom Cambridge